-We have two different division.
-One is Media Solutions Business, which was based in Atsugi, and the other is Camera Division Two, which was located in Shinagawa.
+We have two different divisions.
+One is the Media Solutions Business, which was based in Atsugi, and the other is Camera Division Two, which was located in Shinagawa.
 Now, those two divisions joined together to became one, and moved to our new office in Yokohama.
 I'm actually working in two jobs, as the General Manager of Media Solutions and also as General Manager of Camera Division Two.